Miner3D-Gamer/mirl/README.md

 - `cursor_show_hotspot` - A debug option for adding a red dot to the hotspot of a customly loaded cursor
 - `discord_support` - Support for sending stuff to discord webhooks

+### Other

+This lib is heavily guided by clippy and as such:
+- Almost everything has a short docstring
+- Execution stopping functions/macros like panic! or unwrap() are only ever used in custom panic/unwrap functions

 ---

 ### Hi there

-What brought you to this place?
+What brought you to this strange place?

+While a lot of the lib is stable and won't be touched again by me again, in the name of speed I will not hesitate to improve what already exists.
+I believe my goal is to create so many functions/structs/etc., that just work no matter what you throw at them, until I'm able to write entire projects in just a few lines of code.

-This is just a little big lib I built for easy function/struct reusability.
+This is just a little big lib I built for easy function/struct/etc. reusability across my never ending stream of unfinished projects.
+Even if most of the functions in here will never be used again, considering there are ~3k functions, ~50 enums, ~100 structs, >200 traits, >1k trait implementations; you are sure to find _something_

 You can find the most random yet oddly specific things here.
 Enjoy!
 Or don't, honestly...